Anatolia: Medieval period

+The Fourth Crusade would prove to be a grave challenge to the Byzantine Empire.
+The loss of a central authority figure shattered the empire, breaking it into four major successor states that each held sway over different parts of the empire.
+Two of these states, the Empire of Nicaea and the Empire of Trebizond, would contend for the remains of the empire in Anatolia, with the Nicaean Empire holding the northwestern coast and the Trapezuntine empire holding the northeastern coast.

 In 1255, the Mongols swept through eastern and central Anatolia, and would remain until 1335.
 The Ilkhanate garrison was stationed near Ankara.
 After the decline of the Ilkhanate from 1335 to 1353, the Mongol Empire's legacy in the region was the Uyghur Eretna Dynasty that was overthrown by Kadi Burhan al-Din in 1381.

 By the end of the 14th century, most of Anatolia was controlled by various Anatolian beyliks.
 Smyrna fell in 1330, and the last Byzantine stronghold in Anatolia, Philadelphia, fell in 1390.
 The Turkmen Beyliks were under the control of the Mongols, at least nominally, through declining Seljuk Sultans.
 The Beyliks did not mint coins in the names of their own leaders while they remained under the suzerainty of the Mongol Ilkhanids.
 The Ottoman ruler Osman I was the first Turkish ruler who minted coins in his own name in 1320s; they bear the legend "Minted by Osman son of Ertugrul".
 Since the minting of coins was a prerogative accorded in Islamic practice only to a sovereign, it can be considered that the Ottoman Turks had become formally independent from the Mongol Khans.